opnfv/yardstick/docs/testing/developer/devguide/devguide_nsb_prox.rst

 A. Test Parameters - Test interval, Duartion, Tolerated Loss and Test Precision

-B. Overall No of packets send and received during test
+B. No. of packets send and received during test

 C. Generator Stats - packets sent, received and attempted by Generator

-D. Packets Size
+D. Packet size

-E. No of packets received by SUT
+E. No. of packets received by SUT

-F. No of packets forwarded by SUT
+F. No. of packets forwarded by SUT

-G. This is the number of packets sent by the generator per port, for each interval.
+G. No. of packets sent by the generator per port, for each interval.

-H. This is the number of packets received by the generator per port, for each interval.
+H. No. of packets received by the generator per port, for each interval.

-I. This is the number of packets send and received by the generator and lost by the SUT that meet the success criteria
+I. No. of packets sent and received by the generator and lost by the SUT that meet the success criteria

-J. This is the changes the Percentage of Line Rate used over a test, The MAX and the MIN should converge to within the interval specified as the ``test-precision``.
+J. The change in the Percentage of Line Rate used over a test, The MAX and the MIN should converge to within the interval specified as the ``test-precision``.

-K. This is the packets Size supported during test.
-If "N/A" appears in any field the result has not been decided.
+K. Packet size supported during test.
+If *N/A* appears in any field the result has not been decided.

-L. This is the calculated throughput in MPPS(Million Packets Per second) for this line rate.
+L. Calculated throughput in MPPS (Million Packets Per second) for this line rate.

-M. This is the actual No, of packets sent by the generator in MPPS
+M. No. of packets sent by the generator in MPPS

-N. This is the actual No. of packets received by the generator in MPPS
+N. No. of packets received by the generator in MPPS

-O. This is the total No. of packets sent by SUT.
+O. No. of packets sent by SUT.

-P. This is the total No. of packets received by the SUT
+P. No. of packets received by the SUT

-Q. This is the total No. of packets dropped.
-(These packets were sent by the generator but not received back by the generator, these may be dropped by the SUT or the Generator)
+Q. Total no. of dropped packets -- Packets sent but not received back by the generator, these may be dropped by the SUT or the generator.

-R. This is the tolerated no of packets that can be dropped.
+R. The tolerated no. of dropped packets.

-S. This is the test Throughput in Gbps
+S. Test throughput in Gbps

-T. This is the Latencey per Port
+T. Latencey per Port

-U. This is the CPU Utilization
+U. CPU Utilization